 Once I have the deposit, I begin work on your piece.
 I do my best to keep you informed on the progress, usually including some photos of it in its various stages (and please keep in mind that everything goes through an "ugly" phase before it is done and polished and pretty!).

 (It's important for the safety of us both that your piece be sent via a method that requires a signature for delivery.
 This ensures that the carrier does not just dump it someplace obscure, where it could be overlooked or stolen, as well as helping to prevent fraud using your financial information.
 I cannot send a commissioned piece to just any address, unless it's paid for via money order or similar.
-This makes sure both of us get what we want out of our transaction.)
+This makes sure both of us get what we want out of our transaction.
+Unfortunately, FedEx does not have a reliable track record of getting deliveries signature-confirmed, even when that is specified, and so I cannot necessarily send something via FedEx unless it's paid by check or money order.)

 Then I send it, and give you the tracking number if it's via FedEx, and you get it!